jasonkuhrt-archive/blog/logs/14-journaling-the-foobar-platform/README.md

 - ~~AWS App Sync~~
   [Here is a nice technical demo/intro video for AppSync](https://www.youtube.com/watch?v=jZ2yd9xd-fI).
 This is a hosted-graphql option from AWS.
 I have played a big with it and concluded that for integration into a larger platform and leveraging the community tools it is not the ideal option.
 It seems great if I were built a green field project.
 But at Dialogue where the use-case I have in mind is, we have many databases, APIs etc. already.
 I could wire up lambda functions to AppSync resolvers to implement all the custom logic I want but it still doesn't equal what is possible with custom schema directives, schema stitching, and introspective the selection set for easy forwarding to second-layer graphql services.
 I may revisit AppSync later but presently I want to start with the flexibility and see later if I can achieve it with AppSync.

+  -- edit: Note I learned about [serverless-appsync-plugin](https://github.com/sid88in/serverless-appsync-plugin) which would appear to make appsync a _lot_ more usable.

 - Learning material